-Demonstrate how the musical notes move throughout the hymn Come, Follow Me with this Bar Graph printable!
+Demonstrate how the musical notes move throughout the hymn Come Follow Me Bar Graph printable!
 This will speak to those with a logical learning style as they try to decipher the bar graph while they listen and sing along to the melody.

 The logical learners in your Primary room will be completely engaged as you introduce the Come, Follow Me bar graph that represents the notes of the song.